weirdgloop/cresbot/README.md

                         delimited by a space.
 Allowed task names:
                         `hiscorecounts`.
 ```
+You may have to mark `cresbot.py` as executable, which can be done by running `chmod +x cresbot.py`.
+For Windows users, the usage is `python cresbot.py ...`.

 ## Config
 A sample config file can be found in [config-sample.yaml](https://github.com/onei/cresbot/blob/master/config-sample.yaml).
 This file should be altered for use and used during command line usage.
 This is normally saved within the cresbot directory.